FanatiQS/EcmaScript-WebSocketServer/README.md

 # Usage
 To use this library, there needs to be some kind of socket server available for javascript.
 It can work with TCP sockets or HTTP sockets that have access to the underlying TCP socket.

-## Initializing a WebSocket connection
+## Initialising a WebSocket connection
 Since a WebSocket connection starts of as an HTTP upgrade, we first need to handle an HTTP request.
 If you are using TCP data, you first needs to parsed the HTTP request with the function `parseHttp`.
 That function takes an array buffer as its argument.
 Technically anything in this library requiring a buffer as its argument can be anything iterable containing the character codes, but a Uint8Array is the most appropriate type.
 It returns a request object that contains the method, url, http version and headers.
 If you are getting data from an HTTP server, make sure the data is structured the same way as the request object from `parseHttp`.

 If you want to limit connection to same origin only, there is a function to help with that. `isSameOrigin` takes 2 arguments, the request and the current origin.
 It returns a boolean if the origin is the same.